DRMADNESS2004/final_project_frontend/README.md

 ### Database Design:
 ![entity relationship diagram](./images/entity_relationship_diagram.PNG)

-### End-points documentation for your backend:

-GET /api/possibleCountries     Gets all possible countries GET /api/countries     Gets all countries
-POST /api/countries     Adds a new country
-DELETE /api/countries/:countryId     Deletes a country based on its id PUT /api/countries/:countryId     Updates a country based on its id POST /api/countries/:countryId/citizens     Adds a new citizen to a country based on its id GET /api/countries/:countryId/citizens     Gets all citizens of a country based on its id GET /api/citizens     Gets all citizens
-Delete /api/citizen/:citizenId     Delete a citizen based on its id PUT /api/citizens/:citizenId     Updates a citizen based on its id

 ### Screenshots of the Web Application frontend:
 ![forms and display of countries and citizens](./images/screenshot_1.PNG)
 ![world map](./images/screenshot_2.PNG)